josecebe/twbs-pagination/README.md

 ### Basic usage ###

-Plugin requires jQuery (min - 1.11.1, recomended - 1.7.1 or higher).
+Plugin requires jQuery (required - 1.7.0 or higher).

 You can use Bootstrap CSS styles and markup (or use your own).